simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 This tutorial describes setting up a production ready [HTCondor](https://research.cs.wisc.edu/htcondor/) cluster using the SIMPLE Framework.
 The instructions below use some Puppet commands but they do not require any previous experience with Puppet.

-We are currently developing a SIMPLE
-Command Line Interface that will wrap these commands conveniently.
-Please watch out for the 'announcements' channel in [Slack](https://join.slack.com/t/simple-framework/shared_invite/enQtODE4NzY2MTk2OTY0LWZmNjQ0NThmNDRiMzc1YTUxMzU3MTNjOGU4YWRlN2E0MzI5NjQ3ZDNjMDkxYjYzMjdkZGQyNzJjNmMwNzlmNWY) while we put together a Discourse forum.
-Please also bookmark the homepage as we plan to announce the CLI and the Discourse forum there.
+We are rapidly taking feedback from the site admins and rolling out updated versions of the framework's components.
+To stay in loop, please watch out for the 'announcements' channel in [Slack](https://join.slack.com/t/simple-framework/shared_invite/enQtODE4NzY2MTk2OTY0LWZmNjQ0NThmNDRiMzc1YTUxMzU3MTNjOGU4YWRlN2E0MzI5NjQ3ZDNjMDkxYjYzMjdkZGQyNzJjNmMwNzlmNWY) while we put together a Discourse forum.
+Please also bookmark the homepage as we plan to announce the Discourse forum there.

 ### Target Audience
 The target audience for this tutorial are WLCG Site admins who wish to :
 1. Try out the SIMPLE framework, a private PaaS that can deploy WLCG services on demand at their site.